xyzmaps/xyz-documentation/docs/cli/basic-features.md

 >
 > XYZ Maps requires that every feature in a space has a unique ID.
 This helps you access individual features in a space using the API.
 >
-> If a GeoJSON feature does not have an ID (a common occurrence), Data Hub's default upload behavior is to create one based on a hash of the feature's property &mdash; note that if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
+> If a GeoJSON feature does not have an ID (a common occurrence), XYZ Maps's default upload behavior is to create one based on a hash of the feature's property &mdash; note that if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
 You can define a new feature ID using more than one property using `-i`.)
 >
 > By default, the CLI will respect any IDs already in a feature.
-Note that if a new feature has the same ID as an existing feature, Data Hub will consider it an update and overwrite the existing feature.
+Note that if a new feature has the same ID as an existing feature, XYZ Maps will consider it an update and overwrite the existing feature.
 Note that some public datasets have a set of feature IDs that are simply incremental integers, which can lead to feature replacement that you probably didn't want when you are uploading multiple files to the same space.
 In this case, you may want to use `-o` to override the existing ID and create a unique feature ID based on a hash of the feature's properties.
 You can also select multiple properties with `-i` to generate something unique and human-readable.

 ##### Upload a CSV file